 The best way to avoid a work at home scam is to research the company before you give them

 First, look for the company's contact information on their website.
 Do they have a legitimate address and contact information?
 If they don't, then consider this a red flag and move on.
 Also check out how long they have been in business; Their About Us page should give you this information.

 Ignore the testimonials on the company's website because online businesses often solicit glowing testimonials from other business owners in their field

 Pay attention to what the reviewers say.
 Are their reviews pumped full of hype and promises?
 Do their articles contain images that promote wealth?
 Check to see whether they provide a link back to the company's site.
 More often than not, this is an affiliate link, which earns a commission for the reviewer if you sign up under their link.

 The best reviews offer both positive and negative feedback.
 These reviews may also contain an affiliate link, but their testimony will help you make an informed decision.
-After you read enough reviews online, you will gain a general feeling about this company and how they treat their customers.
+After you read enough reviews online, you will gain a general feeling about this company and how they

 That said, you may still have some questions.
 If that's the case, don't be afraid to contact the company directly.
 Call them or send them an email.
 Note how well they respond to your questions.
 If you're sending an email, note how long it took for them to send a reply.

 Common Work at Home ScamsEnvelope Stuffing.
 Envelope stuffing is one of the top wahm scams on the Internet.
 These companies con you into paying for their advertising by sending the same ad out to unsuspecting people who also get conned.

 Email Processors.
 Email Processing is the same thing as envelope stuffing, only you do it electronically.
 You will get conned out of $5-30 for an "information kit" that teaches you how to scam other people.